willmoorefyi/wcp-preschool/twos.md

 ##### Class Schedule

-A typical day tends to follow the below schedule
+A typical day tends to follow the below schedule:

 | 9:15am-10:00am | Welcome, free play and craft |
 | 10:00am-10:30am | Snack and library time |